-A property owner may redeem his property by paying all back taxes and costs up until the Clerk of the Court signs the Tax Deed.
-The sale is final when the Clerk signs the Tax Deed.
+A property owner may redeem the property by paying all back taxes and costs up until the time of sale and full payment of the sale bid amount has been made.